bokesan/icfp2015/README.md

 it might be easier to code advanced strategies in Haskell than in Java.
 It was no longer maintained after we decided to stay with Java.

+## Usage

+We call out Java version with a bash script that supports the flags from the task specification.

+There are some additional flags:

+TODO: describe them.

 ## Strategy

 Heuristics and limited brute-force search for moves that fill a complete row.

+### Phrases of Power

+We found only 8 phrases during the contest.

+TODO: describe strategy.

 ## Ressource use